davidgussler/vhdl_lib/fifo/doc/fifo.md

 ## Introduction
-This is a basic Synchronous FIFO module
+This is a basic synchronous FIFO module

 ## Requirements
 * Shall implement full, empty, almost full, and almost empty flags